• As low as $442/Night

 • Approximately 1570 square feet

-The Kitchen comes completely-equipped with the amenities of home while boasting all stainless steel appliances, bespoke cabinetry and granite countertops.
+The Kitchen comes entirely-equipped with the amenities of home while boasting all stainless steel appliances, bespoke cabinetry and granite countertops.
 The Kitchen opens up to the all-new Dining Room with its seating for six.
 The Living Room has been refreshed with all-new beach modern furnishings, flat screen TV and a Half Bath for guest's ease of use.

 The Primary Bedroom is downstairs as well and features all-new furnishings including a King bed, flat screen TV and en-suite Primary Bathroom.
 The Primary Bath is gorgeously appointed with its granite vanity and huge walk-in tiled shower.